 Problem: Refrigerator operates at the wrong temperature

 Solution: First, start with the most obvious—are the temperature controls and thermostat set properly?
-If so, redistributing or reducing the amount of items in your refrigerator or freezer may help correct air flow issues.
-The condensor coils in back of the fridge may need cleaned or replaced.
-Door seals and fans need examined as well.
+If so, redistributing or reducing the number of items in your refrigerator or freezer may help correct airflow issues.
+The condenser coils in the back of the fridge may need to be cleaned or replaced.
+Door seals and fans need to be examined as well.
 The manual or a professional can give you more guidance concerning these routine procedures.